Mortgage Commitment Letter: Nailing Down Your Financing

 Submitting an offer with a pre-approval or credit approval puts you in a much stronger position than submitting an offer with just a prequalification.

 Once there are only prior to funding conditions, the buyer has what’s generally considered to be a full approval.
 You can’t have a full approval until you find a property, open escrow and obtain an appraisal.

 As of this writing, current 30-year fixed mortgage rates are still under four percent for well-qualified applicants.
 Besides making yourself as qualified as possible before applying, you can save money by shopping aggressively for the best mortgage deals.

-That means getting at least three or four quotes from competing mortgage lenders, which is easy to do online.Click to see your low-downpayment loan eligibility (Sep 23rd, 2017)
+That means getting at least three or four quotes from competing mortgage lenders, which is easy to do online.Verify your mortgage eligibility (Nov 20th, 2017)